 What do people mean by “dog years”?
-Every animal has some number of years it’s expected to live.
 We people live for about 78 years, but dogs live a much shorter life, about 1/7 of ours.
-So each year for us feels like 7 years to them.
-Then our friends Victoria and Emilia I. asked, can you measure years using other animals?
-And Sophie L. asked how old her cats are in cat years.
-Well, let’s see how many times an animal’s life divides into one “people-life,” and that’s how long 1 year feels to them.
-If cats live 10 years, then they can fit about 8 cat lives into a human lifetime, so each “cat year” is 8 years.
-A 6-year-old cat feels 48 years old!
-Hamsters live about 3 years, so 1 year for us is 26 hamster years.
+So each calendar year for us feels like 7 years to them.
+Can this work with other animals?
+See how many times an animal’s life divides into one “people-life,” and that’s how long 1 year feels to them.
+If cats live 10 years, 1 year for us feels like 8 years for them.
+Hamsters live about 3 years, so 1 year for us is 26 hamster years!
 That sounds like one busy year.

 Wee ones: If a “cat year” is 8 years and a “rabbit year” is 1 year longer, how long is a rabbit year?

 Little kids: If guinea pigs live about 6 years and cats live about 10 years, for which one does a real year feel longer?
 Bonus: If your dog has been chewing on your family’s shoes for 2 years, how long is that in dog years?
 (Reminder if needed: A year for us feels 7 times as long to a dog).